 In general, patching the BIOS consumes a lot of time and energy, as there are many manual steps to follow.
 If the BIOS isn’t updated properly, the computer will become completely inoperable.

-Patch Manager Plus makes this tedious process simple and easy to follow.
-It follows these six steps for installing driver and BIOS updates: synchronize, scan, download, test, deploy approved patches, and generate reports.
+This process follows these six steps for installing driver and BIOS updates: synchronize, scan, download, test, deploy approved patches, and generate reports.